gallaugher/swift-sign/README.md

 When editing, treat every 32 bits as if it's a frame in the grid that's animated by the python code. the swift.bmp has 10 images, so you'll note while loop resets to grid_index = 0 after the 10th image is displayed.

+NOTE: Since Adabox 016 added a 64 x 32, you can use the code above, just change the matrix_width = 32 to 64.
+Also make sure you use images that support 64 bit width.
+Only one up here so far is yoda_sip.bmp which is baby yoda sipping soup.